Understand How You Can Help

 There are many different ways that social workers and mental health professionals can help.
 Social workers can work with immigrants to solve and cope with problems that go beyond the legal dimension in their everyday lives.
 Psychologists, psychiatrists, and clinical social workers help immigrants to diagnose and treat mental, behavioral, and emotional issues.
 Mental health professionals also play a special role in performing psychological evaluations to support asylum seekers and their claims of persecution, as well as in other areas of immigration.

 Immigrants encounter a number of unique factors that can have implications for their mental health, including separation from their country of origin, family members, and culture, as well as having to navigate a new and unfamiliar culture and physical environment.
 Stresses involved in the immigration experience can lead to mental health challenges, including depression, PTSD, substance abuse, anxiety and more.
 Explore resources on immigration and mental health.

 Find An Opportunity

 Many nonprofit immigration legal service providers offer volunteer opportunities for social workers and other mental health professionals.
 To find a program in your area, enter your zip code or choose your state on our national volunteer opportunities guide.
-You can also check out our list of ongoing projects nationwide that are currently recruiting volunteers, or look at our volunteers needed calendar for special events and short-term opportunities near you.
+You can also check out our lists of ongoing local and national projects that are currently recruiting volunteers, or look at our volunteers needed calendar for special events and short-term opportunities near you.

 Learn About the U.S. Immigration System